yixuanhuangyx/2020SepJavaFX/README.md

 Each section has two parts: Input Field at the top and Output Console at the bottom

+### Input Field
+Check the input value matche the correct number format (double or integer)

 ### Output Console
 Output the colored text about the error message or results